Category Archives: DANCING IN THE CABBAGE PATCH

 FOOD CHALLENGE AND WWI “THE GOSPEL OF THE CLEAN PLATE”

-By 1916 it was clear that Pine Mountain Settlement School was food challenged and more ways were needed to supply the workers and children with a sustainable and nutritious diet that would go beyond the current mountain practices.
-By 1917 the challenges and food shortages of WWI were being felt across the country and Pine Mountain joined thousands of institutions in subscribing to President Woodrow Wilson’s programs to conserve food.
-Administered by Herbert Hoover, the “Gospel of the Clean Plate,” was started as an attempt to ensure that there would be adequate food for the troops and for the Europeans caught up in WWI.
-The government designed a program for certain days to be “meatless, sweetless, wheatless and porkless.”
-Each state was charged to oversee the program and to monitor commercial businesses and restaurants.
+By 1916, it was clear that Pine Mountain Settlement School was food challenged, and more ways were needed to supply the workers and children with a sustainable and nutritious diet that would go beyond the current mountain practices.
+By 1917, the challenges and food shortages of WWI were being felt across the country, and Pine Mountain joined thousands of institutions in subscribing to President Woodrow Wilson’s programs to conserve food.
+Administered by Herbert Hoover, the “Gospel of the Clean Plate” was started as an attempt to ensure that there would be adequate food for the troops and for the Europeans caught up in WWI.
+The government designed a program for certain days to be “meatless, sweetless, wheatless, and porkless.”
+Each state was charged with overseeing the program and monitoring commercial businesses and restaurants.

 The children began to imagine Mr. Deschamps in the fields of war and for them, Belgium became a real place.
 A campaign was put into place by the students, not just the staff.
 They determined to save money for the War effort, and particularly for Belgium, by rationing themselves once a week.
 This rationing included adhering to the “Clean Plate Club”.
 The children took the idea one step further.

-On a chosen day, the children planned to forego their meal and to substitute a lean fare of rice with cocoa rather than a full course meal.
-These rice and cocoa meals were adopted following WWI for other occasions when the Schoolchildren adopted some cause which required saving money.
-For example, the swimming pool was a rice and cocoa student project but clearly, other campaigns held little persuasion alongside the looming disaster in Europe and the danger to one of their own — the forester and farmer, Leon Deschamps.
+On a chosen day, the children planned to forego their meal and substitute a lean fare of rice with cocoa rather than a full-course meal.
+These rice and cocoa meals were adopted following WWI for other occasions when the Schoolchildren adopted some cause that required saving money.
+For example, the swimming pool was a rice and cocoa student project, but clearly, other campaigns held little persuasion alongside the looming disaster in Europe and the danger to one of their own — the forester and farmer, Leon Deschamps.

 “JUST THE WAY I LIKE IT!”

-The students at Pine Mountain were well prepared to be “Clean Plate” eaters as one of the rules of the School was that all students must eat at least three bites of the food served to them.
+The students at Pine Mountain were well prepared to be “Clean Plate” eaters, as one of the rules of the School was that all students must eat at least three bites of the food served to them.
 The story is told of a young boy who was served some soup from the communal large bowl at the center of the dining table.
-As he lifted the spoon to his mouth and took the first taste he quickly offered his uncensored opinion.
+As he lifted the spoon to his mouth and took the first taste, he quickly offered his uncensored opinion.
 “It tastes like soap!” he exclaimed.
-Somewhere in the depths of the kitchen a soap bar had inadvertently fallen into the soup pot.
-The young boy, startled all the children as no one was to comment on their like and dislike of any one food.
+Somewhere in the depths of the kitchen, a soap bar had inadvertently fallen into the soup pot.
+The young boy startled all the children as no one was to comment on their likes and dislikes of any one food.
 He looked around the table at his fellow diners and quickly recovered, “And, that’s just the way I like it!” he said as he looked sharply at the supervising staff at the table and continued to slurp the offensive soup.

 Clean Plate Club